 Michael Cole also stated something very interesting in the comments section that pricked my interest, notably "I don’t assign much meaning to some version of “Zodiac” showing up in the last line of the 340.
 Based on the 408, we should expect part of that line to be filler.
 He was likely just playing around with his persona’s name in the filler".

-If we take ourselves back to the 408 cipher, mailed in three parts to the Chronicle, Examiner and Herald on July 31st 1969, Zodiac stated "In this cipher is my idenity."
+If we take ourselves back to the 408 cipher, mailed in three parts to the Chronicle, Examiner and Herald on July 31st 1969, Zodiac stated "In this cipher is my idenity".
 He stated his identity, but not necessarily his name.
-Four days later, on August 4th 1969, the 'Debut of Zodiac' letter arrived at the San Francisco Examiner revealing his identity in the opening line, stating "This is the Zodiac Speaking", When the 408 cipher was decoded it revealed that Zodiac would not give his name, only his identity.
+Four days later, on August 4th 1969, the 'Debut of Zodiac' letter arrived at the San Francisco Examiner revealing his identity in the opening line, stating "This is the Zodiac Speaking".
+When the 408 cipher was decoded it revealed that Zodiac would not give his name, only his identity.
 But where was his identity 'Zodiac' in the 408 cipher?
 Was it somehow enciphered in the undecoded 18 letters at the foot of the 408 cipher?
 If the final line of the 340 cipher was also filler, as Michael Cole inferred - "Based on the 408, we should expect part of that line to be filler.
-He was likely just playing around with his persona’s name in the filler," then it is also possible that the identity name 'Zodiac' was concealed at the base of the 408 in similar fashion.
+He was likely just playing around with his persona’s name in the filler" - then it is also possible that the identity name of 'Zodiac' was concealed at the base of the 408 in similar fashion.

 I concur, that it is very likely the 13 symbol cipher was the response to the article, but couldn't help thinking that the 340 cipher was somehow a temporary response - a secondary filler if you like.
 Was the Zodiac Killer already preparing the 340 Cipher and after reading this article dropped in his identity on the bottom line as filler, which he would ultimately connect to his next cipher on April 20th 1970 (The My Name is Cipher).
 However, for this to be the case, his name in the 13 symbol cipher would also have to be present in the 340 cipher in some form.